yochaigal/cairn/wip/2e/downtime.md

 - Improved fishing: d6 Rations are gathered when taking the Supply **Action** near healthy sources of water.
 - Scholarly wisdom: The texts and signage of ancient temples and cities are finally intelligible, and understanding their Relics far easier.

-#### Example: Mastery of the spear
+#### Example: Spear Mastery

 A player informs the Warden that they'd like to improve their character's skill at the spear.
 The Warden indicates that they may hire a local **Master** (a veteran soldier) to help them train (30gp per session).
 The improvements will be gradual, requiring a week of practice.
 However, if they complete their training their attacks with spears would be **d10** instead of **d8**.
-In total, it will take 6 **Downtime Actions** to complete their training.
+In total, it will take 7 **Downtime Actions** to complete their training.
 The Warden then creates the following **Milestones** for each session:

   - [ ] Session One. [**Gold**].
   - [ ] Week of Practice.